switer/superdaemon/README.md

       -e|--extensions <extensions>
         A comma-delimited list of file extensions to watch for changes.
         Default is 'node,js' (or when CoffeeScript, 'node,js,coffee,litcoffee').

-      -x|--exec <executable>
-        The executable that runs the specified program.
-        Default is 'node'

-      --debug
-        Start node with --debug flag.

-      --debug-brk
-        Start node with --debug-brk flag.

-      --harmony
-        Start node with --harmony flag.

       -n|--no-restart-on error|exit
         Don't automatically restart the supervised program if it ends.